 The Venom is slightly bigger than the Viper, making the Venom a great choice for rifles and the Viper a solid option for pistols.
 The battery changes on the Viper are more difficult, but due to this design, it does have a more compact profile.
 We like the 10 brightness levels of the Venom.

 As you can see, both the Venom and Viper are comparable in price, weigh the same, have identical battery life, are both waterproof and shockproof (constructed of aluminum), and come with lens covers.
 Each also comes with an unconditional lifetime warranty and includes helpful accessories.
 Both offer a clear, wide field of view.
 Deciding which one is right for you depends on size, design, and most importantly functionality.
-Venom a great choice for rifles and the Viper a solid option for pistols, though we think the Venom is – overall – a better pick.
+The Venom is a great choice for rifles and the Viper a solid option for pistols, though we think the Venom is – overall – a better pick.